 Texas A & M International University

 Texas has a lot of land, a lot of people, and a lot of need for higher education opportunities to keep the state’s professionals, leaders, and workers up to date and productive.
-And, in grand Texas tradition, the state has done it in a big way, with no less than six public university systems.
+And, in grand Texas tradition, the state has done it in a big way, with no less than six public university systems that include some of the best colleges in Texas.
 The University of Texas and the Texas A&M systems are the largest and best-known, funded by the highly lucrative Permanent University Fund (which is fueled by oil and mineral rights on public land).
 Other public university systems in Texas include:

 - Texas State System

 - University of Houston System

 - University of North Texas System